In Defense of WIC: The WIC Program's Formula Rebate Program Saves Money for the WIC Program

 Sample Talking Points:

-- Formula manufacturers are mandated to provide a discount to WIC through the infant formula rebate program.
+- Formula manufacturers provide a discount to WIC through the infant formula rebate program.

 - WIC’s infant formula bidding process is the most prominent cost containment measure and is highly cost effective1

 - State WIC programs receive substantial discounts in the form of rebates from formula manufacturers.